wslutilities/wslu/README.md

 *With alias `wview/wslstart/wstart`*

-A fake WSL browser that can help you open link in default Windows browser.
+A fake WSL browser that can help you open link in default Windows browser or open files on Windows.

 **wslupath**